chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 a mistake, don’t hate them for it!
 Show some compassion and try and figure out what has led them to do it.
 Focus on the source of the mistake, not the outcome it has caused.
 I’m not saying people shouldn’t be punished for their mistakes;
-all I’m saying is that they should to be listened to.
+all I’m saying is that they should be listened to.
 The best way to prevent the mistake in the future may be by trying to change the environment as a whole, not by just blaming the individuals who are a part of it.